What to expect

 Getting started with a teleprompter

-Now that we have talked about the benefits of the teleprompter you might be thinking “that sounds amazing but the only problem is that I don’t one”.
+Now that we have talked about the benefits of the teleprompter, you might be thinking, “That sounds amazing.
+The only problem is, I don’t have one.”
 The beautiful thing about smart phones and tablets is that there are now a number of manufactures that have created teleprompter systems that work with them.
 We have one that simply attaches to the lens of the camera and uses your iPhone as the monitor that scrolls the text.
-It includes a remote control to control the speed of the script as well and it comes in at around $100.
-If you are going to be close to the camera and you’re doing it all on your own, this is great little setup.
+It includes a remote control to control the speed of the script as well and comes in at around $100.
+If you are going to be close to the camera and you’re doing it all on your own, this is a great little setup.
 For our professional video productions, we use a system that is much more expensive.
-However, if you are just getting started there are plenty of options.
+However, if you are just getting started, there are plenty of options.

 What not to do

 Video scripts are powerful tools.
 They allow you to take your time, focus in on the important details, and deliver with confidence.
-By following the steps above for both writing and delivering your script, you can ensure your message — whether it’s a non-profit or corporate video — will have information and tone you want.
-For more content on video scripts, check out our podcast episode “Writing and Delivering Scripted Content.”
-We also include some examples of scripted videos in the show notes if you’d like a little inspiration.
+By following the steps above for both writing and delivering your script, you can ensure your message — whether it’s a non-profit or corporate video — will have the information and tone you want.
+Below, we’ve included some samples of videos using scripts if you’d like some inspiration.
+Happy scripting!